ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth.md

 method the SSH server can provide customized questions to the client, to which the user has to provide answers.
 There can also be multiple consecutive questions and answers.

-### GSSAPI
+### GSSAPI / Kerberos

-GSSAPI is a cryptographic authentication method that is embedded into the SSH encryption itself.
-It is mainly used as part of Kerberos authentication.
-This is often used in corporate systems to auto-login users.
+GSSAPI is a generic authentication interface for peer-to-peer authentication.
+It is mainly used as part of Kerberos authentication, which is the only implementation supported by ContainerSSH.
+It is often used in corporate environment to authenticate using existing Active-Directory or FreeIPA systems and support passwordless authentication.

 ## Authentication backends supported by ContainerSSH